A Message from the Walla Walla Valley Wine Alliance

 - Ensure tables or seating areas are spaced at least six (6) feet apart so that at least six (6) feet between parties is maintained, including when customers approach or leave tables.

-- Limit parties to five people or fewer in Washington.
-People in the same party seated at the same table do not have to be six (6) feet apart.
+- Limit parties to six people or fewer in Washington, and 10 people in Oregon.
+People in the same party seated at the same table do not have to be six feet apart.

 - No tasting bar service or seating.